maurofama99/test-project-NECST/README.md

 Run the script `<path-of-repo>/socialNetwork/openshift/scripts/deploy-all-services-and-configurations.sh`

-### 10. Use an SSH tunnel expose nginx-thrift service
+### 10. Use an SSH tunnel to expose nginx-thrift service

  - Use `kubectl -n social-network get svc nginx-thrift` to get the nginx-thrift NodePort.